Towards Logarithmic GLSM: The r-spin case: Moduli of twisted stable log maps

 where $\cC \to S$ is a log twisted curve over $S$, and $f$ is a morphism of log stacks.
-The \emph{pull-back} of a log map along an arbitrary morphism of log schemes is defined via the pull-back of log twisted curves as usual.
-Note that we do not require a log map to be representable.
+The \emph{pullback} of a log map along an arbitrary morphism of log schemes is defined via the pullback of log twisted curves as usual.

 When $Y$ is a separated log Deligne--Mumford stack, a log map is \emph{stable} if the underlying twisted map is stable in the usual sense.
 In particular, a stable log map is representable. \end{definition} For simplicity, we may write $f\colon \cC \to Y$ for a log map.